 “Good evening.
 I have a reservation for one under Sloane.”

 As the host checked his computer I locked eyes with a man who strolled pass me.
-He had long chocolate coloured hair, a wide toothy grin and pale blue eyes that looked right back at me with such warmth.
+He had long chocolate coloured hair, a wide toothy grin and pale green eyes that looked right back at me with such warmth.
 And the way he smelled!

 “Right this way, miss.”
 The host said, breaking me out of my thoughts.